cartapisana/GettingCleaningData/CodeBook.md

 Additional information on the UCI HAR data sets may be accessed at www.smartlab.ws

 ### File Structure and Variable Information - Post-Project
-The UCI HAR source data file structure has been modified, based on the data transformation, manipulation, and analysis completed in the current project.
-The following files and variables were created during the project:
+The UCI HAR source data file structure and variable list have been modified, based on the data transformation, manipulation, and analysis completed in the current project.

+The following modifications were made to the variables during the current project:

 - XXXXXX

 - XXXXXX

-- XXXXXX

-- XXXXXX
+The following files were created during the current project:

+- 'tidyData.txt': Integrated "tidy" data set resulting from the merger of core variables form the training, test, features, activity, and subject source data sets.

+- 'tidyDataMean.txt': Data set containing mean values for each variable in the 'tidyData.txt' data set, structured by activity and subject.

 For a detailed description of the operations executed on the pre-project UCI HAR data sets, see the "README.md" and "run_analysis.R" files in this GitHub repo.